What is a development centre?

 Reaching Higher Football Programme – Development Centre

 Reaching Higher is passionate about football and the development of youth.
 Our Development Centre will be aimed towards young people aged 10 to 16.
 We pride ourselves in creating an enjoyable environment within our sessions, providing them with agreed guidelines to have a safe environment.
-By leading with a Transferrable Skills approach to take a young aspiring footballers into a well rounded person.
+By leading with a Transferrable Skills approach to take young aspiring footballers into a well-rounded person.

-The development centre objective is to provide a holistic approach in engaging young people in football.
-Meeting their needs, putting their areas of development at the forefront and enhancing their super strengths, this may be technically or in the psychological corner.
+The development centre objective is to provide a holistic approach to engaging young people in football.
+Meeting their needs, putting their areas of development at the forefront and enhancing their super strengths, maybe technically or in the psychological corner.

 We will look to incentivise them throughout with opportunities with foundations, semi-professional and professional academies which will continue to push them above and beyond.

 Attitude – we expect our players to maintain good conduct, for example, our core principles: communication, work rate, leadership and concentration.
 As well as attributes that also compliment those such as sportsmanship politeness, good manners, and sociability.

 Attendance – we expect our players to maintain a high standard in punctuality, attendance at Monday and Friday training sessions.

 Ability – when selecting players for external opportunities or games we bring players based on the 4 corners and their ability to apply what they have learnt during training sessions